Prismatic Steenrod operations and arithmetic duality on Brauer groups: Spectral prismatic -gauges

 Let $k$ be a finite field of characteristic $p$.
 Drinfeld and Bhatt--Lurie have defined a formal stack $\FSyn{} := k^{\Syn}$ over $\Spf \Z_p$ (following the notation of \cite[Chapter 4]{Bha22}).
 The derived category of quasicoherent sheaves $\cD(\FSyn{})$ is called the ``(derived) category of prismatic $F$-gauges over $k$''.

 The key preparation for defining the desired spectral enhancement $\pFGauge{\mathbb{S}}$ is to develop an alternative characterization of $\cD(\FSyn{})$.
-This subsection proves a conjecture of Bhatt \cite[Remark 4.4.6]{Bha22}, which is the main content behind this alternative characterization.
+This subsection proves a conjecture of Bhatt \cite[Remark 4.4.6]{Bha22} about generation of $\cD(\FSyn{})$ by certain nice objects, which is the main content behind this alternative characterization.